PatrickPDPS/DPSRevitPrimer/01_Introduction/1-2_revitsupport.md

 ###You can reach all of Revit Support <a href="mailto:revitsupport@dpsdesign.org">here</a>

-###This group consists of the following individuals.
-(Alphabetical order with respective focus areas)
+###This group consists of the following individuals and their respective areas of focus.

 #### <a href="mailto:yanellym@dpsdesign.org">Yanelly Marquez </a>
 >BIM Technician - *Government Group*